 4.2.4 Events, Charges for Events, BPA-Required Removal

-BPA shall charge «Customer Name» for TSS-Partial events, as defined in BPA’s applicable Wholesale Power Rate Schedules and GRSPs, for each of its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load consistent with the rates, terms and conditions for TSS-Partial specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+BPA shall charge «Customer Name» for TSS-Partial events, as defined in BPA’s applicable Power Rate Schedules and GRSPs, for each of its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load consistent with the rates, terms and conditions for TSS-Partial specified in BPA’s applicable Power Rate Schedules and GRSPs.

 If «Customer Name» has five or more TSS-Partial events in one month for any of its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load, then BPA may require the removal of «Customer Name»’s TSS-Partial for that resource.
 BPA will consider the circumstances of the five or more events in determining if BPA will require removal of TSS-Partial.
 After such consideration, BPA shall unilaterally determine if «Customer Name» must purchase TSS-Full.